cverbout/Fourtic/README.md

 The Fourtic Game Solver is a Python program designed to solve a variant of the classic Tic-Tac-Toe game, where the board is a 4x4 grid and scoring is based on a new set of rules defined below.
 This program features a Negamax Depth Search algorithm capable of assesing the board and returning the current player and their position value.

-Fourtic was Created by Bart Massey
+Fourtic was Created by Bart Massey.

 ## Modules and Constants